 The purpose of the nexus letter is to present the VA with an expert opinion that finds a connection between the veteran’s active duty and the current condition for which they are applying for VA benefits.
 The VA benefits you are applying for are meant to provide coverage for the drop in earnings your disability causes.
 For example, when your sleep apnea causes tiredness and difficulty concentrating, it can be dangerous to work or drive.
 This would entitle you to compensation for the lost earnings.

-The VA Ratings Criteria for Sleep Apnea
+The Criteria for a Sleep Apnea VA Rating

 Sleep apnea syndromes are listed under 38 CFR 4.97, DC 6847 (sleep apnea syndromes(obstructive, central, mixed) under the respiratory conditions category.
 To qualify for a rating under the VA ratings schedule, you must: